alexzhang13/alexzhang13.github.io-old/_posts/2024-06-20-annotated-kan.md

 Kolmogorov-Arnold Networks (KANs) are an alternative representation to standard multi-layer perceptrons (MLPs).
 In short, they parameterize activation functions by re-wiring the "multiplication" in an MLP's weight matrix-vector multiplication into function application.
 While KANs are not nearly as provably accomplished as MLPs, they are an exciting prospect for the field of AI and deserve some time for exploration.

 I have separated this article into two sections.
 Parts I & II describe a minimal KAN architecture and training loop without an emphasis on B-spline optimizations.
-You can use [the minimal KAN notebook]() if you're interesting in this minimal code.
+You can use [the minimal KAN notebook](https://github.com/alexzhang13/Annotated-KAN/blob/main/notebooks/MinimalKAN.ipynb) if you're interested in KANs at a high-level.
 Parts III & IV describe B-spline specific optimizations and an application of KANs, which includes a bit of extra machinery in the KAN code.
-You can use the [full KAN notebook]() if you want to follow along there.
+You can use the [full KAN notebook](https://github.com/alexzhang13/Annotated-KAN/blob/main/notebooks/AnnotatedKAN.ipynb) if you want to follow along there.

-TODO: EDIT ME INCLUDE NOTEBOOKS

 ## Background and Motivation
-Before jumping into the implementation details, it is important to take a step back and understand why the reader should even care about these models.
+Before jumping into the implementation details, it is important to take a step back and understand why one should even care about these models.
 It is quite well known that Multi-layer Perceptrons (MLPs) have the "Universal Approximation Theorem"<d-cite key="Cybenko1989"></d-cite>, which provides a theoretical guarantee for the **existence** of an MLP that can approximate any function<d-footnote>This is a very strong guarantee that usually isn't actually true.
 Generally, we have some provable guarantee for a class of functions that we actually care about approximating, like say the set of functions in L1 or the set of smooth, continuous functions. </d-footnote> up to some error $$\epsilon$$.
 While this guarantee is important, in practice, it says nothing about how difficult it is to find such an MLP through, say, optimization with stochastic gradient descent.

-KANs admit a similar guarantee through the Kolmogorov-Arnold representation theorem with a caveat<d-footnote>See section [Are Stacked KAN Layers a Universal Approximator?]</d-footnote>.
+KANs admit a similar guarantee through the Kolmogorov-Arnold representation theorem, though with a caveat<d-footnote>See section [Are Stacked KAN Layers a Universal Approximator?]</d-footnote>.
 Formally, the theorem states that for a set of covariates $$(x_1,x_2,...,x_n)$$, we can write any *continuous, smooth*<d-footnote>Smooth in this context means in $C^{\infty}$, or infinitely differentiable.</d-footnote> function $$f(x_1,...,x_n) : \mathcal{D} \rightarrow \mathbb{R}$$ over a bounded domain $$\mathcal{D}$$<d-footnote>Because it is bounded, the authors argue that we can normalize the input to the space $[0,1]^{n}$, which is what is assumed in the original paper.</d-footnote> in the form

 $$
 f(x_1,...,x_n) = \sum_{q=0}^{2n} \Phi_{q} \left( \sum_{p=1}^{n} \Phi_{q,p} (x_p) \right)
 $$

+where $$\Phi_{q,p}, \Phi_{q}$$ are univariate functions from $\mathbb{R}$ to $\mathbb{R}$.
 In theory, we can parameterize and learn these (potentially non-smooth and highly irregular) univariate functions $$\Phi_{q,p}, \Phi_{q}$$ by optimizing a loss function similar to any other deep learning model.
 But it's not that obvious how one would "parameterize" a function the same way you would parameterize a weight matrix.
 For now, just assume that it is possible to parameterize these functions -- the original authors choose to use a B-spline, but there is little reason to be stuck on this choice.

 ### What is a KAN?
 The expression from the theorem above does not describe a KAN with $L$ layers.
 This was an initial point of confusion for me.
 The universal approximation guarantee is only for models specifically in the form of the Kolmogorov-Arnold representation, but currently we have no notion of a "layer" or anything scalable.
 In fact, the number of parameters in the above theorem is a function of the number of covariates and not the choice of the engineer!
 Instead, the authors define a KAN layer $\mathcal{K}_{m,n}$ with input dimension $n$ and output dimension $m$ as a parameterized matrix of univariate functions, $$\Phi = \{\Phi_{i,j}\}_{i \in [m], j \in [n]}$$.